An Introduction to String Diagrams for Computer Scientists: String Diagrams in Science: Some Applications

 Giving signal flow graphs a functorial semantics, required a change of perspective: instead of only allowing \emph{functional} dependencies between variables, we can generalise signal flow graphs to allow \emph{relational} dependencies between them, \emph{i.e.} arbitrary systems of (usually linear) equations.
 This is entirely consistent with the underlying physics, where laws tend to express relationships between variables, without any explicit assumption about the direction of causality.
-This change of perspective allowed the reinterpretation of the fundamental building blocks of signal flow graphs as relations, their connection as relation composition, and their juxtaposition as taking the Cartesian product of the corresponding relations.
-In other words, these generalised signal flow graphs are string diagrams for a sub-category of the category of sets and relations!
-One important such subcategory is that of vector spaces over a field and \emph{linear relations} -- subset of the product that are also linear subspaces -- between them.
+This change of perspective allowed the reinterpretation of the fundamental building blocks of signal flow graphs as relations, their connection as relation composition, and their juxtaposition as taking the cartesian product of the corresponding relations.
+In other words, these generalised signal flow graphs are string diagrams for a sub-category of the SMC $(\Rel,\times)$!
+One important such subcategory is that of vector spaces over a field and \emph{linear relations} (\emph{cf}.
+Example~\ref{ex:linrel}) between them.
 It turns out that signal flow graphs are intimately related to linear relations over the field of rational functions over $\R$.
 The connection was established independently in~\cite{Bonchi2015,BonchiSZ17} and~\cite{BaezErbele-CategoriesInControl}, where the authors also give a complete equational theory, called \emph{Interacting Hopf Algebra} (IH) by the first set of authors, to reason about the behaviour of these systems entirely diagrammatically.
 Since these early developments, the theory IH has been employed to reason algebraically about various tasks related to signal flow graphs: we mention the realisability of rational behaviours as circuits~\cite{Bonchi2015}, semantic refinement~\cite{BonchiHPS17}, and a compositional criterion for controllability~\cite{Fong2015}.
-The interested reader should note however that there are some subtle discrepancies between this generalisation of signal flow graphs and the standard control-theoretic interpretation of their behaviour: an more accurate, but closely related semantics in terms of bi-infinite streams is given in~\cite{Fong2015}, along with a complete equational theory.
+The interested reader should note however that there are some subtle discrepancies between this generalisation of signal flow graphs and the standard control-theoretic interpretation of their behaviour: a more accurate, but closely related semantics in terms of bi-infinite streams is given in~\cite{Fong2015}, along with a complete equational theory.

 Finally, linear relations are not just important because of the relationship with signal flow graphs; more generally the diagrammatic calculus and the equational theory IH provide a playground in which a substantial amount of standard linear algebra can be reformulated entirely diagrammatically.
 The blog \url{graphicallinearalgebra.net} is a great introduction to this topic, aimed at a general audience.